 The Governor says he is going to ask the Legislature next year to look at Vermont's involuntary medication law to make it easier for doctors to administer medication to a state hospital patient who is refusing treatment.

 "We have a challenge in Vermont, and that is that we are the most lenient state in the country when it comes to giving patients the ability to refuse or reject pharmaceutical treatment when it is medically warranted," Shumlin said.
-"I think that until we are willing to confront that challenge as a state we will have struggles with CMS keeping our facilities certified."

 States across the country have different laws governing how and when doctors can administer psychiatric medication to a patient who is under the state's care.